altunenes/sorceress/docs/explanations of illusions.md

 ![myimagee.png](./assets/1631018314614-myimagee.png)

-Well in the first time it seems a little bit confusing but in their experiments, Bruno et al. (1997) have shown their participants first the shapes that you've seen on the left then shapes on the right have shown.
+Well at first time it seems a little bit confusing but in their experiments, Bruno et al. (1997) have shown their participants first the shapes that you've seen on the left then the shapes on the right have shown.
 In this experiment, participants needed to decide quickly as much as possible whether is it the same or not with the previous shape that they had shown.
-Results have shown that, participants were fast and found it easy to say that the two shapes were the same in the top situation.
-But they were very slow in the other scenario (It's still same!).
+Results have shown that participants were fast and found it easy to say that the two shapes were the same in the top situation.
+But they were very slow in the other scenario (It's still the same!).

 ## 8- sorceress.dolboeuf